Development#

 This will install all the requirements to develop, format, lint and write docs for your project.

-Next up is setting up Postgres and Redis.
+Next up is setting up your Docker containers.

-We’ve built Django Rocket having Postgres in mind so we’ll guide you through setting one up.
-We’ll do it using Docker Compose.
+We use Docker Compose to set up both Postgres and Redis.
 If you don’t have Compose installed, go over to Install Compose and then come back.

 Your initial project ships with a docker-compose.yml